s-siegl/cyberark_aws_lambda_functions/README.md

 The provisionning function creates a safe and position a Vault user or group as owner according to AWS machine configured tags.
 The account is onboarded with a 'default' key retrieved from the Vault.
 The 'default' key is used as SSH access key for linux machines and as password encryption key for windows machines.
 An immediate rotation is scheduled once the new account is onboarded.
 The deprovisonng function deletes all entries in CyberArk that contains the InstanceID of the terminated machine.

+Important Note: This code is provided as a sample only and is not intended to run in production environment.
+Thus please notice that this code is not supported by CyberArk.

 Requirements
 ------------